 Smart Adhesives with Smart Rheology

 For over 125 years, Bostik has manufactured smart hot melt adhesives designed to improve operational efficiencies and overall product quality.
-For more information on our products and their smart rheology, call 800-7-BOSTIK, or visit www.bostik.com/us.
+Contact us today for more information on our hot melt adhesives.